Eena contemplated Shanks’ story as she slouched on the edge of the

 argument.
 “Love grows and wanes.
 But honor, duty, and commitment, those things

 are constant and stable.
-They define who
+They define who you are.”

 “They define who you are?” she repeated.
 “You mean miserable.”